maidsafe/safe_network/README.md

 For anyone else to write to the same register they need to know its xor address, so to communicate with her friend Bob, Alice needs to find a way to send it to Bob.
 In her terminal, this is the value starting "50f4..." in the output above.
-This value it will be different each time you run the example to create a register.
+This value will be different each time you run the example to create a register.

 Having received the xor address, in another terminal Bob can access the same register to see the